stackb/scala-gazelle/README.md

 `.scala` source files during the rule generation phase.

 Source files that are listed in the `srcs` of existing scala rules are parsed.
-The discovered `object`, `class`, `trait` types are provided to the known import trie such that they can be resolved by other rules.
+The discovered `object`, `class`, `trait` types are provided to the symbol trie such that they can be resolved by other rules.

 The extension wouldn't do much without this provider, but it still needs to be enabled in `args`: